-Turkish Journal of Sports Medicine is an official journal of the Turkish Sports Medicine Association and is published quarterly in March, June, September and December.
+Turkish Journal of Sports Medicine is the official journal of the Turkish Sports Medicine Association and is published quarterly in March, June, September and December.
 It publishes original basic and clinical work in sports medicine and sports sciences.
 Original research articles, reviews, case reports, technical notes and studies presented at scientific meetings are accepted for evaluation.
-This journal aims to support and disseminate scientific and educational knowledge related to sports medicine and introduce physical activity as a preventive and therapeutic agent in almost every branch of applied medical sciences.
+The journal aims to support and disseminate scientific and educational knowledge related to sports medicine, and introduce physical activity as a preventive and therapeutic agent in almost every field of applied medical sciences.
 It is an independent peer-reviewed international journal published both in Turkish and English.
 Manuscripts are refereed in accordance with a "double-blind peer reviewed" process for both referees and authors.

 Instructions to Authors

 The editor reserves the right to reject manuscripts that do not comply with the above-mentioned requirements.
-They can make corrections without changing the main text.
+Corrections may be done without changing the main text.

-The author assures that the manuscript is an original work that has not been previously published and is not currently submitted to any other publication.
-Only those that presented at scientific meetings in the form of abstracts that do not exceed 300 words can be accepted for consideration, if notification of the scientific conference is made.
-If a submitted manuscript has previously been presented in a meeting, the name, date and the location of the meeting should be stated during submission.
+The author assures that the manuscript is an original work that has not been previously published and is not currently submitted elsewhere.
+Only those presented at scientific meetings in the form of abstracts that do not exceed 300 words can be accepted for consideration, if notification of the scientific conference is made.
+If a submitted manuscript has previously been presented in a meeting; the name, date and the location of the meeting should be stated during submission.

-The author should attach the documents showing all relevant permissions to publish quotations, text, tables, or illustrations from copyrighted sources.
-The author and the co-authors should sign the statement, which accepts full responsibility for the accuracy of all content.
+The author should attach the documents revealing all relevant permissions to publish quotations, text, tables, or illustrations from copyrighted sources.
+The author and the co-authors should sign the statement, by which they accept full responsibility for the accuracy of all content.

-Plagiarism screening is routinely done for every article submitted to the journal.
+Plagiarism screening is routinely done for every article submitted to the journal by the Editorial Office.

 1. General Guidelines

 Manuscripts can only be submitted online at http://journalofsportsmedicine.org.
-The manuscript text should be written with Calibri, 12 font size in the "Microsoft® Word" program and should be double-spaced.
+The manuscript text should be written double-spaced with 12 pt size Calibri font, in a "Microsoft® Word" program on A4 sized pages.
 Margins should be ample, with at least 3 cm of space on both sides.
-Pages should be numbered consecutively, starting with title page as "1" at right bottom corner.
+Pages should be numbered consecutively, starting with the title page as "1" at right bottom corner.
 Manuscript files should be blinded.
-The main text should not contain any information about the author's name and affiliation.
+The main text should not contain any information about the authors' names and affiliations.

 This is the most important type of article since it provides new information based on original research.
 The main text of original articles should be structured with Introduction, Material and Methods (with subheadings), Results, Discussion, Conclusion subheadings.
 Articles should not exceed 4000 words and 40 references.

-Editorials are primarily solicited by the Editor, but brief commentaries (500-750 words) can be submitted for consideration.
+Editorials are primarily provided by the Editor, but brief commentaries (500-750 words) may be submitted for consideration.

 Letters to the Editor

 This type of manuscript discusses important parts, overlooked aspects, or lacking parts of a previously published article.
-Articles on subjects within the scope of the journal that might attract the readers’ attention, particularly educative cases, may also be submitted in the form of a “Letter to the Editor.”
+Articles on subjects within the scope of the journal that might attract the readers’ attention, particularly educative cases, may also be submitted in the form of a “Letter to the Editor”.
 Readers can also present their comments on the published manuscripts in the form of a “Letter to the Editor.”
-Abstract, Keywords, and Tables, Figures, Images, and other media should not be included.
+Abstract, Keywords, Tables, Figures, Images, and other media should not be included.
 The text should be unstructured.
-The manuscript that is being commented on must be properly cited within this manuscript.
+The manuscript that is being commented on must be properly cited within the letter.

 2. Title Page / Cover Letter

 The title page and cover letter are generated automatically during the online submission process.
 There is no need to prepare and upload them separately.
 In addition to the title, a running title of the manuscript (not more than 50 characters including spaces) should be entered.
-In the section for the cover letter, authors should state that there is no conflict of interest associated with the manuscript.
+In the cover letter section, authors should state that there is no conflict of interest associated with the manuscript.
 In the event of a conflict of interest for any of the authors, please provide a disclosure of interest by giving a detailed explanation.

-Authors must include relevant keywords (2-5) on the line after the end of the abstract.
+Authors must include relevant keywords (2-5) on the line following the end of the abstract.
 Use appropriate subject headings as listed in www.nlm.nih.gov/mesh/MBrowser.html.